Chrrapek/ebet2-web/README.md

-A web app for ebet2 service (https://github.com/krasnoludkolo/ebet2).
+A web app for ebet2 service (https://github.com/krasnoludkolo/ebet2) written in React using Material Design.

-Written in React without the use of Redux.

 ## Steps to launch
 `npm install`

 `npm run`

-or with yarn